GraphVec: Cross-Domain Graph Vectorization for Graph-Level Representation Learning: Methodology

-A key appeal of foundation models lies in their ability to leverage large-scale unlabeled data.
-GraphVec-FM can also be adapted to unsupervised pre-training scenario.
+GraphVec can also be trained in an unsupervised pretraining setting, where positive pairs are constructed through augmentations without using graph labels.
 Let $P(i)$ be the set of positive samples of $G_i$ obtained by augmentation, the unsupervised contrastive loss (USL) can be represented as